 - CONS: long-term – often 1 or 2 or even up to 5-year minimum contract, can be pricey, service management is often not included

-- Facebook Groups – the easiest and fastest way is to join the active Facebook group for housing in Vietnam.
-Check out this list for the best and most active Facebook expat groups in Vietnam.
+- Facebook Groups – the easiest and fastest way is to join the most active Facebook group for housing in Vietnam.
+Check out this list for the best ones.

 - Craiglist – Vietnam has its own craigslist which is a good source as well.
 This is also perfect when finding the furniture you need in your new apartment